-In this exploration with Dr. Steve Laverson, you will discover how specific cosmetic procedures can address insecurities and promote a positive mindset.
-The process of making intentional changes to your appearance can serve not only as a form of self-care but also as a transformative journey towards self-acceptance.
+In this journey with Dr. Steve Laverson, you will find out which particular cosmetic treatments can complement insecurities and boost a positive attitude.
+Making cunital changes to your appearance can not only be a means of self care but also A process of transformation towards acceptance of the self.

 Psychological Perspectives on Plastic Surgery